cyberbotics/webots-doc/reference/proto-design-guidelines.md

 #### Tags

 If needed, the `tags:` comment should be properly specified.
-It currently supports two possible tags: `static` and `hidden` which may be used simultaneously separated with a coma.
+It currently supports two possible options: `static` and `hidden` which may be used simultaneously separated with a coma.
 The `static` tag is described in the [Procedural PROTO nodes](procedural-proto-nodes.md) section.
-The `hidden` tag tells Webots not to display this PROTO node in the Add Node dialog when the user wants to insert a new PROTO node.
+The `hidden` tag tells Webots not to display this PROTO in the Add Node dialog when the user wants to insert a new PROTO.
-Hidden PROTO nodes are typically used as sub-PROTO nodes, that is they are used from another PROTO node, but not directly from a world file.
+Hidden PROTO nodes are typically used as sub-PROTO nodes, that is they are used from another PROTO file, but not directly from a world file.

 #### Description

-Finally, it is important to provide a short description about what the PROTO node is about.
+Finally, it is important to provide a short description about what the PROTO is about.
 This may be very simple as in the example provided below.
+This information is displayed in the Add Node dialog to describe the PROTO.

-### Recommended Fields for Object PROTO Nodes
+### Recommended Fields for Simple PROTO Nodes

 #### "translation" and "rotation"

 PROTO nodes are usually meant to represent real world objects, that can be placed at different locations and orientations in the world.
-Therefore a PROTO node should expose at least a `translation` and a `rotation` field to allow the users to move and rotate the object easily.
+Therefore a PROTO should expose at least a `translation` and a `rotation` field to allow the users to move and rotate the object easily.
 The default value for the translation should be preferably the origin (0, 0, 0) and should correspond to the object in a normal position, e.g., laying on the floor rather than sinking into the floor.
 That means the origin of an object should not be at its 3D geometrical center, but rather in the middle of the surface in contact with the floor.
 The rotation axis should be already well positioned, e.g., usually vertical, so that when you rotate a building for example, you should simply change the angle value to have it rotate along its vertical axis.